yasinuslu/nepjua/docs/guides/zfs-installation.md

 - NixOS installation media (USB drive or ISO image)
 - High-performance NVMe drives
-- At least 32GB RAM for optimal ZFS caching (consider at least 8GB RAM for basic ZFS functionality)
+- At least 32GB RAM for optimal ZFS caching
-- Stable internet connection during installation (for package downloads)
+- Stable internet connection
-- Backup of all important data on the target drives before proceeding
+- Backup of all important data (drives will be completely wiped)
-- **Your NixOS flake repository cloned to `/home/nixos/code/nepjua` on the NixOS installation media**
+- Your NixOS flake repository cloned to `/home/nixos/code/nepjua`

 ## 1. Storage Layout